CIDARLAB/UCFormatter/README.md

 * Visualizes circuit mapping and circuit-flow scores
 * Transform design to SBOL format for universtal transport

+#
 ## Future Work

-CELLO-3.0 is an ongoing project, and future work may include:
+UCFormatter is an ongoing project, and future work may include:

-* Optimizing Yosys commands for logic synthesis
-* Develop more compatibility with any genetic circuit designs
-* Integrating with other genetic engineering tools and databases
 * Optimizing the UCFormatter user interface
+* Completing some of the additional features:
+  * To save and output modifications to the UCF files
+  * Make graphical previews that represent the biological parts
-* Building an interface for the Cello command-line tool
+* Building an interface to interact with the Cello command-line tool
+#
 ## Contributing

 We welcome contributions from the community!
 If you'd like to contribute to CELLO-3.0, please follow the guidelines in the CONTRIBUTING.md file.